 GeneCards Summary for CYP4F11 Gene

 CYP4F11 (Cytochrome P450 Family 4 Subfamily F Member 11) is a Protein Coding gene.
 Diseases associated with CYP4F11 include Bietti Crystalline Corneoretinal Dystrophy.
-Among its related pathways are Phase II conjugation and Arachidonic acid metabolism.
-GO annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
-An important paralog of this gene is CYP4F8.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Arachidonic acid metabolism.
+Gene Ontology (GO) annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
+An important paralog of this gene is CYP4F2.

 UniProtKB/Swiss-Prot Summary for CYP4F11 Gene